BCarlson1512/Gainstracker-Web/README.md

 - There's still not a great wrapper used for D3 and react, so for any sort of graphing/charting of data this is my go to library

+### Clerk

+- Authentication made simple

+### MongoDB

+- Prefer a flexible schema for a project like this, rather than making tons of RDBMS changes

 ## Contributions

 - See an issue with the app?
 Make an issue on the respective project (Web/Mobile)